SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 To optimize the workflow

-1. select an event
+1. Select an event
-2. review solution
+2. Review solution
-3. commit solution
+3. Commit solution
-4. change to event tab
+4. Change to event tab
-5. set this solution preferred
+5. Set this solution preferred
-6. set event type
+6. Set event type
-7. change to events tab
+7. Change to events tab
-8. goto 1.
+8. Goto 1.

 to

-1. select an event
+1. Select an event
-2. review solution
+2. Review solution
-3. commit solution
+3. Commit solution
-4. change to events tab
+4. Change to events tab
-5. goto 1.
+5. Goto 1.

 an additional commit mode was added which allows to set certain options along with the location and its magnitudes.